+(Zoom Program)

-(Zoom Program) March 18 and 25, 2022 Workshop: Conquer Your Fear of Sewing Curves with Cosmos (Zoom Workshop) March 17, 2020 - Linda Sullivan: "Got Colour?"
+March 18 and 25, 2022

+Workshop: Conquer Your Fear of Sewing

+Curves with Cosmos (Zoom Workshop)

+March 17, 2020 - Linda Sullivan: "Got Colour?"

 Boost your color confidence and learn to use every color of the rainbow in your quilts.
 Linda will discuss the basics of color theory, demonstrate color concepts, mood boards, and share her tips and tricks on how to find color inspiration in everyday objects to inspire, infuse, and ignite the color in your next quilting project.

 It's no surprise that Linda and Carl love color and love creating colorful contemporary fabric designs and patterns!

 With over 20 years experience as a professional designers and quilt makers, Linda and Carl are intensely passionate about bold bright colors and gorgeous pattern designs.
 Always searching for a twist on the traditional, their quilt patterns are well known for their modern look, spontaneous movement, and fearless use of color.

 Today they reside in Palm Desert, California, and enjoy collaborating together in their design company, Colorwerx, and traveling across the country to share their love of color, quilting and contemporary design.

 Learn more about Linda and Carl's work at https://colourwerx.com.

-Programs and Workshops continued → Programs and Workshops continued March 18 2022, 10 am - 1pm, and March 25 2022, 10 am - 1pm Workshop: Conquer Your Fear of Sewing Curves with Cosmos Liberated slash 'n sew strips come together in a traditional drunkard's path block to form the gorgeous, strippy, 22 inch diameter Comsos circle.
+Programs and Workshops continued →

+Programs and Workshops continued

+March 18 2022, 10 am - 1pm, and March 25 2022, 10 am - 1pm

+Workshop: Conquer Your Fear of Sewing Curves with Cosmos

+Liberated slash 'n sew strips come together in a traditional drunkard's path block to form the gorgeous, strippy, 22 inch diameter Comsos circle.
 This workshop is perfect for beginning or advanced students to learn fun, easy, and wonky strip piecing while conquering their fear of sewing curves with Linda's easy tips and tricks.

 Use your stash or a strip set/jelly roll.
 Pattern included in class fee!

-Elaine Ramires

 Opportunity Quilt

 The countdown is on!

-You have 38 Days left to purchase Opportunity Quilt tickets.
+You don't have many days left to purchase Opportunity Quilt tickets.
 Our raffle is currently scheduled for April 7, 2022, at noon, at our general meeting.

 Tickets are \$1.00 per ticket, or 10 tickets for \$5.00.
 Funds from this raffle support the operating expenses of the quild.

-I will then have the Quilt on display at our meetings in March and April 7.
-If you are feeling lucky, you have the March meetings and up until the time of the drawing April 7 to pick up tickets and turn in stubs and monies.
+I will have the Quilt on display at our meetings on March 3 and April 7.

+Make sure your ticket stubs and monies are turned in by the end of the meeting on April 7 to participate in the drawing of this beautiful quilt.

 Good Luck everyone!

 Frances Evans

 April Programs and Workshops

 April 21, 2022

 Patricia Belyea

-Program: "The Alluring World of Japanese Quilts"
+Program: "The Alluring World of Japa-

+nese Quilts"

 (Zoom Program)

 April 22, 2022 - 9 AM - 3 PM David Owen Hastings Workshop: Indi-Go-Modern (Zoom Workshop)

 April 21, 2022 - Patricia Belyea

 A creative quilt maker, speaker, and teacher, Patricia

 co-owns Okan Arts with her daughter Victoria.
 The small family business imports vintage Japanese textiles for adventuresome quilters.
 Patricia is the author of East-Meets-West Quilts, a book about making improv quilts with Japanese fabrics.